-- Such a student is permitted to appear for SEE conducted during that academic year. - If such a student fails to obtain E grade or above in regular or summer semester, he/she will be awarded F grade.
-The student should reregister for the same course in its entirety whenever the course is offered. - If such a student fails to appear for SEE either in even semester or in summer semester of that academic year, X grade will be automatically converted into F-grade.
+- Such a student is permitted to appear for SEE conducted during that academic year.

-- However, a student who has been awarded X- grades also has the option of: - i.
-Reregistering of such courses either during summer semester or whenever the courses are offered. - ii.
-Audit the courses during summer semester of that academic year by paying prescribed fees. - iii.
-X-grade is not awarded during summer semester SEE.
+- If such a student fails to obtain E grade or above in regular or supplementary semester, he/she will be awarded F grade.
+The student should re-register for the same course in its entirety whenever the course is offered. - If such a student fails to appear for make up examination, X grade will be automatically converted into F-grade. - However, a student who has been awarded X- grades also has the option of: - i.
+Re-registering of such courses either during supplementary semester or whenever the courses are offered. - ii.
+Audit the courses during supplementary semester of that academic year by paying prescribed fees. - iii.
+X grade is not awarded during supplementary semester SEE.

 iii.
-Withdrawal Grade (W)\
+Withdrawal Grade (W)